-UNDP hasn't yet achieved its target37 for the creation of the NHRI within the Office of the Ombudsman.
-However, it was successful in supporting the establishment of a Human Rights Unit within the Office of the President in August 2019, to provide strategic guidance for the promotion and protection of human rights in Botswana.
-UNDP has been working with the Unit to establish a tripartite Human Rights Consultative Committee, to guide the preparation of the upcoming Human Rights Strategy and Action Plan.
-UNDP also supported the creation of a
+UNDP hasn't yet achieved its target for the creation of the NHRI within the Office of the Ombudsman.
+However, it was successful in supporting the establishment of a Human Rights Unit within the Office of the President in

-32 This programme aims to increase skills and entrepreneurial development for export-led growth.
+&lt;sup>32 This programme aims to increase skills and entrepreneurial development for export-led growth.

-33 In Chobe, Kgalagadi, Sowa and Francistown
+&lt;sup>33 In Chobe, Kgalagadi, Sowa and Francistown

-34 Indicator OP2.1 - i1 is rated 'at risk' (annex 1)
+&lt;sup>34 Indicator OP2.1 - i1 is rated 'at risk' (annex 1)

-35 Mandated to conduct regulatory impact assessments to improve the 'doing business' environment.
+&lt;sup>35 Mandated to conduct regulatory impact assessments to improve the 'doing business' environment.

-36 E.g. Incubation Centre for Youth Agro-business, Leadership 'programme, Youth Development Fund.
+&lt;sup>36 E.g. Incubation Centre for Youth Agro-business, Leadership 'programme, Youth Development Fund.

-37 Indicator OP2.3 - i2 is rated off-track, as are OP2.3 - i1 and OP2.3 - i3.
+&lt;sup>37 Indicator OP2.3 - i2 is rated off-track, as are OP2.3 - i1 and OP2.3 - i3.
 Output 2.3 is rated off track (annex 1)